sandramsc/Road-To-DevOps/Docker/README.md

 ## Application Description

-This repository contains programs written to gain practical experience in Docker.
-A MOOC course taught by [University of Helsinki](https://helsinki.fi/).
+This repository contains programs written for the purpose of gaining knowledge and practical skills in Docker taught by [University of Helsinki](https://java-programming.mooc.fi/).

 ## Technologies
 * Docker

 ## Authors